-Meso-level: Industrial parks first appeared in Manchester, UK, at the end of the 19th century and they have been implemented in industrialized countries for maximizing energy and material efficiency, which has also merit for CO2 emissions reduction, as stated well in AR5.
-Industrial parks reduce the cost of infrastructure and utilities by concentrating industrial activities in planned areas, and are typical founded around large, long term anchor companies.
+Meso level: Industrial parks first appeared in Manchester, UK, at the end of the 19th century and they have been implemented in industrialised countries for maximising energy and material efficiency, which also has merit for CO2-emissions reduction, as stated in AR5.
+Industrial parks reduce the cost of infrastructure and utilities by concentrating industrial activities in planned areas, and are typically founded around large, long-term anchor companies.
 Complementary industries and services provided by industrial parks can entail diversified effects on the surrounding region and stimulate regional development (Huang et al. 2019a).
-This is crucial for small and medium enterprises (SMEs) because

-47 they often lack access to information and funds for sophisticated technologies.
-1
+This is crucial for small and medium enterprises (SMEs) because they often lack access to information and funds for sophisticated technologies.

 Typical CE tools and policies at this level include sustainable supply chains and industrial symbiosis.
 A common platform for sharing information and enhancing communication among industrial stakeholders through the application of information and telecommunication technologies is helpful for facilitating the creation of industrial symbiosis.
-The main benefit of industrial symbiosis is the overall reduction of both virgin materials and final wastes, as well as reduced/avoided transportation costs from byproduct exchanges among tenant companies, which can specifically help small and medium sized enterprises to improve their growth and competitiveness.
-From climate perspective, this indicates significant industrial emission mitigation since the extraction, processing of virgin materials and the final disposal of industrial wastes are more energy-intensive.
+The main benefit of industrial symbiosis is the overall reduction of both virgin materials and final wastes, as well as reduced/avoided transportation costs from by-product exchanges among tenant companies, which can specifically help small- and medium-sized enterprises to improve their growth and competitiveness.
+From a climate perspective, this indicates significant industrial emission mitigation since the extraction, processing of virgin materials and the final disposal of industrial wastes are more energy intensive.
 Also, careful site selection of such parks can facilitate the use of renewable energy.
-Due to these advantages, eco-industrial parks have been actively promoted, especially in East Asian countries, such as China, Japan and South Korea, where national indicators and governance exist (Geng et al. 2019).
-For instance, the successful implementation of industrial symbiosis at Dalian Economic and Technological Development Zone has achieved significant co-benefits, including GHG emission reduction, economic and social benefits and improved ecosystem functions (Liu et al. 2018).
-Another case at Ulsan industrial park, South Korea, estimated that 60,522 tonnes CO2 were avoided annually through industrial symbiosis between two companies (Kim et al. 2018b).
-The case of China shows a great potential of implementing these measures, estimating 111 million tonne CO2 equivalent will be reduced in 213 national-level industrial parks in 2030 compared with 2015 (Guo et al. 2018).
-As such, South Korea's national eco-industrial park project has reduced over 4.7 million tonne CO2 equivalent through their industrial symbiosis efforts (Park et al. 2019).
-Meso-level CE solutions have been identified as essential for industrial decarbonisation (see 11.4.3).
-Moreover, waste prevention as the top of the so-called "waste hierarchy" can be promoted on the meso-level for specific materials or product systems.
-For instance, the European Environment Agency published a report on plastic waste prevention approaches in all EU 28 member states (Wilts and Bakas 2019).
-However, challenges exist for industrial symbiosis activities, such as the inter-firm contractual uncertainties, the lack of synergy infrastructure, and the regulations that hamper reuse and recycling.
+Due to these advantages, eco-industrial parks have been actively promoted, especially in East Asian countries, such as China, Japan and the Republic of Korea (South Korea), where national indicators and governance exist (Geng et al. 2019).
+For instance, the successful implementation of industrial symbiosis at Dalian Economic and Technological Development Zone has achieved significant co-benefits, including GHG-emission reduction, economic and social benefits, and improved ecosystem functions (Liu et al. 2018).
+Another case at Ulsan industrial park, South Korea, estimated that 60,522 tonnes of CO2 were avoided annually through industrial symbiosis between two companies (Kim et al. 2018b).
+The case of China shows the great potential of implementing these measures, estimating 111 million tonnes of CO2 equivalent will be reduced in 213 national-level industrial parks in 2030 compared with 2015 (Guo et al. 2018).
+As such, South Korea's national eco-industrial park project has reduced over 4.7 million tonnes of CO2 equivalent through their industrial symbiosis efforts (Park et al. 2019).
+Meso-level CE solutions have been identified as essential for industrial decarbonisation (Section 11.4.3).
+Moreover, waste prevention as the top of the so-called 'waste hierarchy' can be promoted on the meso level for specific materials or product systems.
+For instance, the European Environment Agency published a report on plastic waste prevention approaches in all 28 EU-member states (Wilts and Bakas 2019).
+However, challenges exist for industrial symbiosis activities, such as inter-firm contractual uncertainties, the lack of synergy infrastructure, and the regulations that hamper reuse and recycling.
 Therefore, necessary legal reforms are needed to address these implementation barriers.